vg-json-data/sm-json-data/strats.md

       T_c &= \text{time in current room} = T - T_o \\
       \end{align*}$$

+    For medium-length runways (ones significantly longer than the player's minimum shortcharge length, but significantly less than 31.3 tiles), this model is somewhat lenient.
+It assumes essentially that the player would perform the shortcharge over the full length of the runway, like doing a 4-tap with relatively long, safe taps.
+If instead the player did a more precise start to the shortcharge and then held dash for the remainder of the run (e.g. like a stutter 2-tap), then the heat frames in the current room could be slightly reduced.
+This could be modeled, but it is probably not worth the hassle for the small difference it would make.

-  - If only the other room is heated, then it is best to use smallest amount of runway possible in the other room.
+  - If only the other room is heated, then it is again best to use smallest amount of runway possible in the other room.
 The heat frames for the first run in the other room (if it is needed) and to turn-around and position can be obtained using the [table](#come-in-running).
 Heat frames for the run back can be approximated using either the [table](#come-in-running) or the formula for $T_o$ in the quadratic model above, depending on if the combined runway has length greater 31.3 tiles.
+In the case of medium-length runways, this model is technically a bit lenient.
+We are assuming a uniform rate of acceleration, but it could be possible to get out of the other room faster by holding dash at the start of the short-charge for as long as possible and then switch to tapping; this type of movement would be highly unintuitive and only save a few heat frames, so we don't try to model it.

 - If the `from` node of the `leaveWithRunway` is different from the `to` node, then this represents that the runway in the other room is used starting at the end opposite the door.
 The way to calculate heat frames in this case is similar to above, except the full combined runway is used in every case, and it is only necessary to consider the one run from the other room to the current room (there being no need to start by doing a separate run in the opposite direction).

+### Come In Charged

+A `comeInCharged` entrance condition represents the need for Samus to run into the room with a shinecharge with a certain amount of time remaining before it would expire.
+It has the following property:

+- _framesRequired_: The number of frames that must be left on the shinespark charge when coming in.
+This must be a value between 1 and 179.
+Note that the shinecharge timer begins at 180 frames, and at least one frame must elapse between obtaining the shinecharge in the other room and crossing the door transition.

+A `comeInCharged` must match with either a `leaveCharged` condition or a `leaveWithRunway` condition on the other side of the door.

+- In order for `comeInCharged` to have a valid match with a `leaveCharged` condition, the `framesRequired` in the `comeInCharged` must be less than or equal to the `framesRemaining` of the `leaveCharged` condition.
+Aside from this, `comeInCharged` condition has no implicit requirements when matched with a `leaveCharged` conditions: all requirements in the other room are assumed to be explicitly accounted for in the strat with the `leaveCharged`.
+The frame counts in `comeInCharged` and `leaveCharged` are based on highly skilled (but humanly viable) play; leniency could be added by adjusting these counts (to increase `framesRequired` or decrease `framesRemaining`).

+- A `comeInCharged` condition may also match with a `leaveWithRunway` condition.
+In this case it is assumed that the runway in the other room is used to obtain a shinecharge just before entering the transition, with 179 frames remaining.
+This comes with implicit requirements on the `leaveWithRunway`:
+  - A `canShinecharge` requirement is included based on the runway length.
+This includes a `SpeedBooster` item requirement as well as a check that the effective runway length is enough that charging a shinespark is possible.
+  - If the previous room is heated, then `heatFrames` are included based on the time spent running in that room.
+The minimally required heat frames are calculated the same way as in `comeInCharging`, except here with `comeInCharged` there is no second runway to combine with.
+  - If the previous door environment is water, then `Gravity` is required.

+### Come In With Spark

+A `comeInWithSpark` entrance condition indicates that Samus must shinespark into the room.
+The `comeInWithSpark` object has no properties.
+Properties might be added in the future to describe requirements on the position and direction of the spark.
+Currently it is implicitly assumed that the position can be fully controlled in the previous room, so a `comeInWithSpark` strat may make any assumptions needed about the position.
+The direction of the spark is assumed to be horizontal when sparking through horizontal door transitions, or vertical when sparking through vertical door transitions.

+A strat with a `comeInWithSpark` condition should include a `shinespark` requirement in its `requires`.

+A `comeInWithSpark` condition must match with either a `leaveWithSpark`, `leaveCharged`, or `leaveWithRunway` condition on the other side of the door:

+- A match with `leaveWithSpark` or `leaveCharged` is always valid and does not come with any implicit requirements.
+- A match with `leaveWithRunway` comes with the following implicit requirements (the same as for `comeInCharged`):
+  - A `canShinecharge` requirement is included based on the runway length.
+This includes a `SpeedBooster` item requirement as well as a check that the effective runway length is enough that charging a shinespark is possible.
+  - If the previous room is heated, then `heatFrames` are included based on the time spent running in that room.
+The minimally required heat frames are calculated the same way as in `comeInCharging`, except here with `comeInCharged` there is no second runway to combine with.
+  - If the previous door environment is water, then `Gravity` is required.

+### Come In With Bomb Boost

+- _comeInWithBombBoost_: This indicates that Samus must come into the room with a horizontal bomb boost.
+- _comeInWithStutter_: This indicates that Samus must run into the room with a stutter immediately before the transition.
+- _comeInWithDoorStuckSetup_: This indicates that Samus must enter the room in a way that allows getting stuck in the door as it closes.